Measuring Uncertainty

 $$ \text{uncertainty} = \frac{1}{p} $$

-So this means we can come up with a single definition that works both when:
+So we now have a definition of uncertainty that makes sense both when:

 Examples: